 Next, use the search bar to explore your topics.
 Start with really general terms that relate to your niche.
 Take note of the terms that Pinterest suggests as you’re typing in your keyword—you know that drop down that appears with suggestions before you hit enter.
 Write down anything that seems relevant.

 Now hit enter and let Pinterest pull up results on your search.
 Notice colorful boxes just below the search bar contain words that people commonly use with your search term.
 Some of them are more specific or suggest related areas that your audience might be interested in.
 Do any of those fit your niche?
+Great!
+Let’s incorporate them into your Pinterest SEO strategy.

 #3 Explore Your Niche